pacav69/silverpc.darts/README.md

 silverpc darts

-This application is intended for darts scoring.
+This application is intended for darts scoring for android devices.

 Input of scores for x01 eg 301, 501, 801, 1001